 - 1. Completely shut down, then press the power button to start the computer. - 2.
 Use Software Update in Mac OS X system preferences to verify that the latest software is installed. - 3.
 Use Apple System Profiler to verify that the computer is recognizing the bus. - 4.
 For USB, test ports with an Apple keyboard or mouse. - 5.
 For FireWire, test by connecting another computer in FireWire Tare Target Disk Mode.
 Refer to article 58583: How to Use FireWire Target Disk Mode. - 6.
 Verify that drivers are installed properly for third party, if needed. - 7.
 Try other port if available, or try a different cable. - 8.
-If self powered make sure that the power supply is connected and device's LED indicates that it is getting power. - 9.
+Try known-good device. - 9.
+If self-powered make sure that the power supply is connected and device's LED indicates that it is getting power. - 10.
 Replace logic board.